anestisb/android-prepare-vendor/README.md

 1. Obtain device matching factory images archive from Google developer website (`scripts/download-nexus-image.sh`)
-2. Extract images from archives, convert from sparse to raw, mount to loopback & extract data (`scripts/extract-factory-images.sh`)
+2. Extract images from archives, convert from sparse to raw, mount to with fuse-ext2 & extract data (`scripts/extract-factory-images.sh`)
   * Extra care is taken to maintain symbolic links since they are important to generate rules for prebuilt packages' JNI libs not embedded into APKs